eddy0820/Chamber-of-Elements/README.md

 - clariy element needs to be changed to work with other affinitytypes
 - attack particles for enemy wizard and guardian
 - guardian focus particles
+- make gridy layout for character card be resizable depending on how many characters
+- redo main menu navigation

 - Elements That Need To Be Implemented
 	- Shield - ask joey about this one